-Despite FTP being one of the oldest protocols (it is 40 years old already), it is being used everywhere when a simple file transfer protocol is necessary.
-It is possible to install an FTP server in any Microsoft operation system.
-Last deep modernization of the service was made in Windows 7 / Server 2008 R2 (actually the service code has almost been written from scratch).
-The security of the service has considerably improved and a number of new features have appeared.
-In particular, FTP server on Windows have the opportunity to configure FTP user isolation.
-It allows to restrict access of a number of users to their own folders on a single FTP server.
+The FTP protocol is one of the oldest protocols (it is more than 40 years old), but it is still widely used where a simple file transfer protocol is required.
+It is possible to install an FTP server on any version of Microsoft operation system.
+Last deep modernization of the ftp service was made in Windows 7 / Server 2008 R2 (actually the service code has almost been written from scratch).
+The security of the service has significantly improved and a number of new features have appeared.
+In particular, FTP server on Windows allows you to configure FTP user isolation.
+It allows to restrict access of many users to their own folders on a single FTP server.

-Due to the isolation, users can work only with their folders and can’t go up the FTP directory tree.
+Due to the isolation, users can work only with their folders and can’t go up in the FTP directory tree (the user’s top ftp level directory is displayed as the root of the FTP server).
 Thus, the access to the data of other users on the FTP server can be prevented.
-FTP user isolation is widely used by ISP/ASP providers when they need to give individual access to a single file storage for different users.
+FTP user isolation is widely used by ISP/hosting providers when it is necessary to provide individual access to a single file storage for different users.

-In this article we’ll show how to install an FTP server on the base of IIS 8 in Windows Server 2012 R2 and configure the user isolation in it (the instructions are also applicable to Windows 8).
+In this article we’ll show how to install an IIS-based FTP server on Windows Server 2016/2012 R2 and configure the FTP user isolation (this manual also applies to Windows 10 and 8.1).

-And create a new FTP site (Sites -> Add FTP Site).
+Create a new FTP site (Sites -> Add FTP Site).